 There are many variations of fasting.
 What constitutes a fast and what breaks a fast largely depends on the philosophy behind your fast, your objectives and any ‘hacks’ you subscribe to in order to make the fast easier to bear.
 The classic fast involves water only.
 However, others permit herbal teas, green teas, coffee and more.

+Will matcha break a fast?
 In my opinion, the very short answer to the question of whether drinking matcha green tea will break a fast, is a resounding NO! – provided you don’t add any sweeteners such as honey, or sugar, to it.
 Why?
 Some of the major changes seen when we fast is a reduction in insulin levels, an increase in the human growth hormone (which facilitates weight loss), autophagy and cellular repair amongst many others.
 If we hone in on the benefit of fasting being that it lowers insulin levels, despite taking a hot beverage such as matcha green tea – which has been shown to reduce blood sugar levels too, or coffee, you’re still going to receive the benefits of a fast.

 Why choose matcha green tea?